Retaining Wall Calculator — m, blocks, cost

 FAQ

 How tall can I build without engineering?
-Most European jurisdictions allow gravity walls up to 1.2 m without engineering.
-Walls above this typically require geogrid reinforcement and structural calculations per Eurocode 7.
+Most European jurisdictions allow gravity walls up to 1.2 m without a stamped design.
+Taller, tiered, or surcharged walls typically require geogrid reinforcement and structural calculations per Eurocode 7.

 How much gravel do I need behind a retaining wall?
-Standard practice is 300 mm of clean crushed gravel behind the wall, extending the full height.
-This calculator computes the exact tonnage.
+Standard practice is a 300 mm clean crushed-stone zone behind the wall over the full height.
+This calculator converts that volume to tonnes at ≈1.6 t/m³.

 Misha Noyr, M.Eng.